 Plagiarism is defined as using someone's thoughts, words, or work without giving them proper credit.
 Plagiarism is stealing!
 The practice of plagiarism and other forms of academic dishonesty is not tolerated at American Indian College.

 Plagiarism can be avoided by proper documentation.
-See the current MLA Style Manual or website for further clarification or speak with an instructor if you are unsure.
+Students should see the current APA or MLA Style Manual or website for further clarification or speak with an instructor if they are unsure.